-Australians have proven to be underinsured when it comes to categories like income protection1, and contractors and those who are self-employed may be at more risk of financial hardship if they are not protected against future loss of income.
+Australians are underinsured when it comes to categories like income protection, and contractors and those who are self-employed may be at more risk of financial hardship if they are not protected against future loss of income.

 If you’re a business owner, contractor or a self-employed worker who earns an income through personal exertion, have you thought about what will happen if you can't work due to temporary illness or injury?
 If you haven’t, it might be best to consider income protection insurance.

 An introduction to income protection insurance